Maat: Principle

 Maat represents the ethical and moral principle that all Egyptian citizens were expected to follow throughout their daily lives.
 They were expected to act with honor and truth in matters that involve family, the community, the nation, the environment, and the gods.

 Maat as a principle was formed to meet the complex needs of the emergent Egyptian state that embraced diverse peoples with conflicting interests.
 The development of such rules sought to avert chaos and it became the basis of Egyptian law.
 From an early period the king would describe himself as the "Lord of Maat" who decreed with his mouth the Maat he conceived in his heart.

 The significance of Maat developed to the point that it embraced all aspects of existence, including the basic equilibrium of the universe, the relationship between constituent parts, the cycle of the seasons, heavenly movements, religious observations and good faith, honesty, and truthfulness in social interactions.

 The ancient Egyptians had a deep conviction of an underlying holiness and unity within the universe.
 Cosmic harmony was achieved by correct public and ritual life.
 Any disturbance in cosmic harmony could have consequences for the individual as well as the state.
 An impious king could bring about famine, and blasphemy could bring blindness to an individual.
 In opposition to the right order expressed in the concept of Maat is the concept of Isfet: chaos, lies and violence.

 In addition, several other principles within ancient Egyptian law were essential, including an adherence to tradition as opposed to change, the importance of rhetorical skill and the significance of achieving impartiality and "righteous action".
-In one Middle Kingdom (2062 to c.1664 BCE) text, the creator declares "I made every man like his fellow".
+In one Middle Kingdom (2062 to c.
+1664 BCE) text, the creator declares "I made every man like his fellow".
 Maat called the rich to help the less fortunate rather than exploit them, echoed in tomb declarations: "I have given bread to the hungry and clothed the naked" and "I was a husband to the widow and father to the orphan".

 To the Egyptian mind, Maat bound all things together in an indestructible unity: the universe, the natural world, the state, and the individual were all seen as parts of the wider order generated by Maat.

 A passage in the Instruction of Ptahhotep presents Maat as follows:

-Maat is good and its worth is lasting.